Tag Archives: accountability

 The company’s newest solution was web-based software to support government contract officers who procure, contract, and requisition the spending, granting, and moving of public funds in compliance with mandated government rules, transparency, efficiency, and control.

-IntelliVen guided the company’s top team through its structured process to get aligned, on track, and then grow.
+IntelliVen guided the company’s top team through its structured process to get clear, aligned, and then grow.
 Alignment came from the clarity reached by the team jointly making explicit what they each saw, and what they were each thinking, so they could then work together to come up with a consolidated view of where things were and what they needed to do.

 1. Great vision but not enough focus on operational execution